 Three Sisters Mound, planted June 21, 2017.
 See our Facebook page for updates and story.

-A Three Sisters Mound of corn, beans, squash were planted by community friends and neighbours.
-This project symbolizes the Haudenosaunee ties to the land, and acts as a living reminder of the Dish With One Spoon agreement between Indigenous Nations before the arrival of Europeans.
+A Three Sisters Mound of corn, beans, squash was planted by community friends and neighbours.
+This project symbolizes the Haudenosaunee ties to the land.
+Two villages of Seneca people occupied Toronto in the mid to late 1600's, along the Rouge and Humber Rivers.

 For the first two years of Peace Garden life, we could not plant tulip bulbs into the Garden; waiting for trees to go in, nor during the construction warranty period.
 The delays turned out to be opportunities to engage children and young Peace Path participants in a community effort for learning many meanings of peace, environmental stewardship, and creating beauty.
 Tulips, embedded in pots, fostered in a neighbourhood garden, were ported over to the Peace Garden in "Tulip Trains", dug in, and enjoyed.